zhangqunshi/mysql_migrate_data/README.md

 $ java Run <br>

 <p>
-I want this tools to keep simple, only depends on mysql-driver by JDBC, no other dependence.
+I want this tool to keep simple, only depends on mysql-driver by JDBC, no other dependence.
 You can easy to understand the code, and make your own version base on this.
 Feature: <br>
 <ul>
 <li>Never delete any data, except you call deleteData method.</li>